Sustainable Design Faculty Grants Guidelines (Spring 2021)

 - Equipment expenses: Equipment not normally available to students—to facilitate the creation of prototypes, or required because of the technical or scientific focus of the work—are eligible for funding.
 However, VentureWell will not typically fund the purchase of equipment that is considered part of college or university infrastructure (e.g., computers, tablets, 3D printers, or furniture for makerspaces or labs).
 Equipment expenses should be no more than 10% of the total proposed budget and relate directly to the proposal.

-- Personnel costs: Up to $5,000 total for US-based proposals and up to $10,000 total for global proposals (may be divided or proposed for one person, and can include the cost of any applicable fringe benefits).
+- Personnel costs: Up to $5,000 total (may be divided or proposed for one person, and can include the cost of any applicable fringe benefits).
 A clear rationale should be included that explains what the funds are specifically for and how they will contribute to the success of the proposed work.

 - Materials and supplies: